stasemsoft/FontysICT-sem1/docs/objects/challenges/challengeWoordenZoeker.md

 + [What difference is there between WebClient and HTTPWebRequest classes in .NET?](https://stackoverflow.com/questions/4988286/what-difference-is-there-between-webclient-and-httpwebrequest-classes-in-net)
 + [JSON Parser](https://www.newtonsoft.com/json)

-## Variatie / extra features:
+## Variation / additional features:
-+ niveau 1  -  sla de highscores (is verstreken speeltijd) en de naam van de speler op in een bestand.
++ level 1 - save the high scores (is elapsed play time) and player name to a file.
-+ niveau 1 -   Variatie toevoegen, via een menuoptie, om getallen te zoeken i.p.v. woorden.
++ level 1 - add variation, via a menu option, to search numbers instead of words.
-+ niveau 1 -  moeilijkheid van de te genereren puzzel is in te stellen via een start menu o.i.d., bijv. door woorden vaker achterste voren in de puzzel te zetten, diagonaal te plaatsen.
++ level 1 - difficulty of the puzzle to be generated can be set via a start menu or the like, e.g. by putting words more often backwards in the puzzle, diagonally.
-+ niveau 1 -  Als alle woorden gevonden zijn dient de speler de overgebleven letters in de juiste volgorde te zetten om zo een woord of correcte zin te vormen.
++ level 1 - Once all the words have been found, the player must put the remaining letters in the correct order to form a word or correct sentence.
-+ niveau 1 -  categoriseer de woorden in thema’s, zodat verstopte woorden allemaal met elkaar te maken hebben bijv. categorie/thema Planten, Films o.i.d.
++ level 1 - categorize the words into themes, so that hidden words are all related to each other e.g. category/theme Plants, Movies or similar.
-+ niveau 1 -  De woorden, die in de te genereren puzzel worden verstopt, uit een database halen i.p.v. een bestand.
-Maak eerst een eenvoudig database model en ontwerp.
++ level 1 - Get the words, which are hidden in the puzzle to be generated, from a database instead of a file.
+Create a simple database model and design first.
-+ niveau 1 -  Voeg leuke soundeffects toe bij bepaalde events zoals correct woord, incorrect woord, letter selecteren, puzzel af e.d.
++ level 1 - Add nice soundeffects to certain events like correct word, incorrect word, letter select, puzzle finish etc.
-+ niveau 1 -  Als op escape wordt gedrukt, worden de eventuele geselecteerde letters gedeselecteerd.
++ level 1 - When escape is pressed, any selected letters are deselected.
-+ niveau 1 - 2e letter selectie manier inbouwen: letters kunnen ook worden geselecteerd door de linkerknop in te houden en te slepen.
-Alle letters worden geselecteerd tussen beginletter en muispositie.
-Bij loslaten wordt het woord, dat gevormd wordt door de selecteerde letters, gecontroleerd.
-Is het fout/nog niet goed dan kan in dezelfde richting opnieuw worden geselecteerd (door de normale manier of deze nieuwe manier), de vorige geselecteerde letters blijven dus actief (oranje).
++ level 1 - Build in 2nd letter selection way: letters can also be selected by holding and dragging the left button.
+All letters are selected between initial letter and mouse position.
+On release, the word formed by the selected letters is checked.
+If it is wrong/not right yet, it can be selected again in the same direction (by the normal way or this new way), so the previous selected letters remain active (orange).
-+ niveau 1 - Als je letters selecteert door deze aan te klikken en je kiest de volgende letter niet in dezelfde richting en/of de letter is niet aangesloten met 1 van de zojuist eerdere geselecteerde letters dan worden al deze geselecteerde letters gedeselecteerd.
++ level 1 - If you select letters by clicking on them and you do not select the next letter in the same direction and/or the letter is not connected to 1 of the previously selected letters then all these selected letters will be deselected.
-+ niveau 2 - sla de highscores op op een centrale plek (file of database).
-Maak hiervoor een eenvoudige webservice.
++ level 2 - store the high scores in a central place (file or database).
+Create a simple web service for this purpose.
-+ niveau 2 - spelers willen graag hun highscores op een eerlijke manier met elkaar vergelijken, dus zorg ervoor dat de puzzels op exact dezelfde manier aan de verschillende spelers wordt gepresenteerd, dus alle letters in een puzzel en verstopte woorden staan op exact dezelfde plek.
-Toon de highscores per puzzel.
-Geef hiervoor elke puzzel een unieke naam of id.
-Toon dit in een selectiemenu zodat je een bepaalde puzzel kan inladen.
++ level 2 - players like to compare their high scores in a fair way, so make sure that the puzzles are presented in exactly the same way to the different players, so all letters in a puzzle and hidden words are in exactly the same place.
+Display high scores for each puzzle.
+To do this, give each puzzle a unique name or id.
+Show this in a selection menu so you can load a particular puzzle.
-+ niveau 3 - Al snel blijkt de highscore webservice (zie eerdere uitbreiding) te zijn gehacked door script kiddies die de url hebben weten te achterhalen.
-Verzin een manier om de webservice te beveiligen, zodat er niet onrealistische of onterechte highscores kunnen worden verstuurd naar de webservice.
++ Level 3 - Soon the highscore webservice (see previous extension) turns out to have been hacked by script kiddies who managed to figure out the url.
+Devise a way to secure the web service so that unrealistic or unjustified high scores cannot be sent to the web service.